Tuesday, May 17, 2011

 Titus Vineyards

-Titus Vineyards makes the finest California Cabernet Franc I’ve ever tasted.
-We went to Titus Vineyards for the annual Napa Neighbor Afternoon in the Vineyards on May 7th.
-This was primarily a vineyard tour, but they offered some tastings as well.
+Titus Vineyards makes one of the finest California Cabernet Francs I’ve ever tasted.
+We went to Titus Vineyards for the annual Napa Neighbor Afternoon in the Vineyards on May 7th, 2011 This was primarily a vineyard tour, but they offered some tastings as well.
 Titus is a small vineyard that is usually open only by appointment.
-We were offered a very nice Sauvignon Blanc and Cabernet Sauvignon.
+We were offered a very nice Titus Sauvignon Blanc and Titus Cabernet Sauvignon.
 There was a Zinfandel, too, but it was all gone before we could taste it.
-When asked about their famous Cabernet Franc, which I had read so much about, I leaned that they did not have any open.
+When asked about their famous Cabernet Franc, which I had read so much about, I learned that they did not have any open.
 Of course, this was not an official tasting but a vineyard tour, and this is a small family owned and operated vineyard, so that was certainly understandable.

-A few minutes later, I was offered a glass of 2009 Cabernet Franc ($36).
+A few minutes later, I was offered a glass of Titus 2009 Cabernet Franc ($36).
 Staff said I looked so disappointed that they opened a bottle for us.
-I did not take tasting notes but this was the finest California Cabernet Franc I have ever tasted.
-It was not overpowered with fruit, but was interesting and complex with some pleasant herbal tones.
+I did not take tasting notes but this was one of the finest California Cabernet Francs I have encountered.
+It was not overly fruit forward, but was interesting and complex with some pleasant herbal tones.
 If you don't have an opportunity to tour Titus Vineyard, I recommend you purchase a bottle if you like Cab Francs.

-Titus is on page 176 of the book The New Connoisseurs' Guidebook to California Wine & Wineries (2010 edition) by Olken and Furstenthal, but the book states "No Tasting" rather than "Tasting by Appointment."
+Titus is listed on page 176 of the book The New Connoisseurs' Guidebook to California Wine & Wineries (2010 edition) by Olken and Furstenthal, but the book states "No Tasting" rather than "Tasting by Appointment."
 I asked them while there and you definitely may make a tasting appointment.
 The book further states that Philip Titus "finds time to achieve great things at the family winery."
 In Hugh Johnson's Pocket Wine Book 2011, it states that they make, "very good Cab Sauv., an outstanding spicy Zin and Cab Fr."
-I was sorry to have missed the Zin but the Cab Franc really is outstanding and I recommend you try it and visit this small vineyard.
+I was sorry to have missed the Zin, but the Cab Franc really was outstanding and I recommend you try it and visit this small vineyard.
+I would love to visit them again and do a more comprehensive tasting.

 Titus Vineyards